Are you a Quiet Speculation member?

 The fourth set of cards leverages cat tokens to control the board.
 Deathtouch equipment combined with Mortarpod gives you unconditional removal for two mana and a sacrificed token.
 Thornbite Staff costs more up front but gives you the same effect without requiring a sacrifice.
 Leonin Bola is a recent upgrade to Diversionary Tactics, a card that doesn't get nearly enough love in its own right.

-The last set of equipment pump Kemba or Inkmoth Nexus into one-shot range.
+The last set of equipment pump Kemba or Blinkmoth Nexus into one-shot range.
 Sigil of Distinction and Bonehoard are the best of these by far.
 Bonehoard gives you the largest effect for a small investment, whereas Sigil is incredibly flexible.
-You can cast it early for one or two just for something to equip or save it for a Fireball later on.
+You can cast it early for one or two just for something to equip or save it for a Delayed Blast Fireball later on.
 That said, I'm looking to cut most of these equipment for more versatile effects.

 Two cards I would like to try are the combo of Runed Stalactite and Oathkeeper, Takeno's Daisho.
 This may be a little too cute though, even if the deck could use more recursion.